 Minnehaha Regional Park

-Do you feel the need to escape the hustle and bustle of the city and get back in touch with nature?
+Need to escape the hustle and bustle of the city and get back in touch with nature?
 Minnehaha Regional Park is the wilderness paradise you’re after.
 With its hiking trails and relaxing green spaces, this calming oasis is one of the top Minneapolis attractions for outdoor activities.

-One of the top-rated day trips from Minneapolis, Minnehaha Park also offers bike rentals, children’s play pools in the summer, and plenty of spaces for picnics.
+One of the top-rated day trips from Minneapolis, Minnehaha Park also offers bike rentals, children’s play pools in the summer, and plenty of spaces for family picnics.

 Walker Art Center